WebReflection/wicked-elements/README.md

   ondisconnected(event) { ... },
   onattributechanged(event) { ... }

-  // and any ogther event too
+  // and any other event too
+  // just prefix a method with `on` and it will
-  onclick(event) { ... },
+  // be automatically setup for listening onclick(event) { ... },

   // works well with any 3rd parts library